stac-utils/qgis-stac-plugin/docs/installation.md

 ## From a ZIP file

-Download the plugin ZIP file from [https://github.com/stac-utils/qgis-stac-plugin/releases](https://github.com/stac-utils/qgis-stac-plugin/releases), select the required release ZIP file and download it.
+Get the plugin ZIP file from [https://github.com/stac-utils/qgis-stac-plugin/releases](https://github.com/stac-utils/qgis-stac-plugin/releases), select the required release ZIP file and download it.

 From the **Install from ZIP** page in the QGIS plugin manager, select the downloaded ZIP file and click the